jswearingen18/CosmicCode/README.md

  ## Usage
-Find local shows within a mile radius that are similiar to your favorite artists
+This app was developed so concert-seekers can still experience the live music style they enjoy without having to wait for a local tour.
+Users can find local shows within a mile radius that are similiar to their favorite artists.

  ## Roadmap
 Create variables for what data we need and what input we will take.